Continuing on with my “Listening to Music Without Understanding It” series, this time with a more practical post!

 I say that because the radio tends to only play singles.
 And while many singles are great,

-better.
+often, other songs on albums are a lot musicnotebetter.
 And, many albums are best listened to whole – hearing one song just doesn’t give you a good sense of it.
 Also, focusing on singles might have you looking at singles only when you buy music – something iTunes lets you do, fair enough, but that doesn’t help you find very much music, or at least not very quickly!

 However, I feel the need to mention this method, because it is on the radio that I heard “Two Against One” from the album Rome, sung by Jack White (which caught my interest) and produced by Danger Mouse – which, finding this out led me down a road which has led to many of my favorite music purchases – certainly my favorites of the last several years!